Skip to main content

 Requirements of Optimised Retrofit Programme year 3

-2. Social landlords are required to install Environmental Sensors compliant with, ‘Optimised Retrofit Programme (ORP) 3 Environmental Sensors & Intelligent Energy System (IES) Performance Specification, Version 3.0’ (annex 1)
+2. Social landlords are required to install Environmental Sensors compliant with, ‘Optimised RetroFit Programme: environmental and energy monitoring’.

-3. Social landlords are required use existing information and focussed survey data to develop a Whole Stock Assessment for their homes.
-The assessment should set out current rating for affordable warmth and carbon emissions across their whole stock.
+3. Social landlords are required to use existing information and focussed survey data to develop a Whole Stock Assessment for their homes.

 Social landlords should produce a Target Energy Pathway for each home undertaking retrofit measures in ORP, setting out how that home will ultimately achieve targeted levels of affordable warmth and decarbonisation.